 As a corporate body, the AAC directors have one client: the Ontario agri-food industry.
 The AAC board of directors has a unique understanding of funding program requirements, farming and agribusiness.
 It’s who they are and what they do.
 A complete list of the AAC’s membership and sectoral structure can be found by clicking here.

 Keith farms near Belgrave, where his family has farmed for over a century.
 They are cash crop and beef producers, currently growing corn, soybeans and wheat.
-He also pastures cattle each summer and finishes them over the winter.